 Hawthorne, T. L., V. Elmore, A. Strong, P. Bennett-Martin, J. Finnie, J. Parkman, T. Harris, J. Singh, L. Edwards, and J. Reed.
 (2015).
 Mapping non-native invasive species and accessibility in an urban forest: A case study of participatory mapping and citizen science in Atlanta, Georgia.
 Applied Geography.
 56, 187-198.

-2013 “Collaborating across Universities to Increase Learning and Wastewater Capacity.”
-Water Education Summit, Chattanooga, TN.
+Fowler, L., D. McGrath, S. Torreano and J. Parkman.
+2013.
+“Collaborating Across Universities to Increase Learning and Wastewater Capacity.”
+Water Education Summit, Sept 24-26 2013, Chattanooga TN.

-2013 “Weed Management from Present to Future: Assessing Producer and Crop Advisor Decision-making Strategies.”
-Pacific Northwest Climate Science Conference, Portland, OR.
+Bernacchi, L.A., J.D.
+Wulfhorst and J. Parkman.
+2013.
+“Weed Management from Present to Future: Assessing Producer and Crop Advisor Decision-making Strategies.”
+Pacific Northwest Climate Science Conference, Sept 5-6 2013, Portland, OR.

-2013 “Developing a Participatory GIS Methodology for Mapping Elements of Urban Greenspace.”
-Association of American Geographers Annual Meeting, Los Angeles, CA.
+Hawthorne, T. L., V. Elmore, A. Strong, P. Bennett-Martin, J. Finnie, J. Parkman, T. Harris, J. Singh, L. Edwards, and J. Reed.
+2013.
+“Developing a Participatory GIS Methodology for Mapping Elements of Urban Greenspace.”
+Association of American Geographers Annual Meeting, April 9-13, 2013, Los Angeles, CA.

 Provided comments on book chapter: Avalos, Gerardo.
 "How Do Forests Work?
 Primary Production, Energy and Forest Growth."
 The Paradigm of Forests and the Survival of the Fittest.
 Ed.
 Sergio A. Molina-Morillo, Ed.
 Carlos Rojas Alvarado.
 Boca Raton: CRC Press, 2015.